DataFire/Integrations/integrations/generated/google_books/README.md

     * canonicalVolumeLink `string`: Canonical URL for a volume.
 (In LITE projection.)
     * categories `array`: A list of subject categories, such as "Fiction", "Suspense", etc.
       * items `string`
+    * comicsContent `boolean`: Whether the volume has comics content.
     * contentVersion `string`: An identifier for the version of the volume content (text & images).
 (In LITE projection)
     * description `string`: A synopsis of the volume.
 The text of the description is formatted in HTML and includes simple formatting elements, such as b, i, and br tags.
 (In LITE projection.)
     * dimensions `object`: Physical dimensions of this volume.